 Native to the Celebes Islands (now Sulawesi), Indonesia.
 These difficult to find plants have interesting mottled leaves and flower at a small size.
 Many flowers can be produced er stem on mature plants.
-The plants we offer as of 07/09/2015 are flowering size to near flowering size.
+The plants we offer are now larger and are flowering size.
 They can be grown in plastic pots with New Zealand sphagnum moss or on slabs.
 Shady, warm and humid is th order of the day with this species.
 Rare and limited!
 These are really nice large plants it takes several years to get to this size

 See Care Information